HIPAA Compliance Essentials for 2026

 The HITECH Act of 2009 strengthened HIPAA enforcement and extended rules to business associates.
 It raised penalties, required breach alerts, and mandated BAAs.
 Together, HIPAA and HITECH form the full picture of modern healthcare privacy and security rules.

-Do small healthcare habits need to comply with HIPAA?
+Do small healthcare practices need to comply with HIPAA?

 Yes.
-HIPAA applies to all covered groups no matter what of size.
+HIPAA applies to all covered entities regardless of size.
 Even solo practitioners and small clinics must comply if they send health data electronically.
 Size is not a HIPAA exemption factor.
-Many small habits believe they are exempt, but that mistake has led to large breaches and fines.
+Many small practices believe they are exempt, but that mistake has led to large breaches and fines.
+See our guide on HIPAA compliance for dental practices for a real-world example of how small offices meet these requirements.

-Is HIPAA rule-keeping the same as being HIPAA certified?
+Is HIPAA compliance the same as being HIPAA certified?

-What is de-finding and how does it affect HIPAA?
+What is de-identification and how does it affect HIPAA?

-De-finding removes personal details so that data falls outside HIPAA rules.
-HIPAA allows two approaches: removing 18 specific identifiers (Safe Harbor method) or expert confirmation that re-finding risk is very low.
+De-identification removes personal details so that data falls outside HIPAA rules.
+HIPAA allows two approaches: removing 18 specific identifiers (Safe Harbor method) or expert confirmation that re-identification risk is very low.
 De-identified data can be used more freely for research and analytics without triggering HIPAA rules.

 Run a full risk check at least once a year.
-Also run one after system changes, security incidents, new threats, or rule-based updates.
-Many rule-keeping experts recommend quarterly reviews to stay current with new threats and weak points.
+Also run one after system changes, security incidents, new threats, or regulatory updates.
+Many compliance experts recommend quarterly assessments to stay current with new threats and vulnerabilities.

 What should we do if we experience a HIPAA breach?